Karim-Haffar/auction-app/README.md

 # Auction APP
-Creating an auction application using language c . creating a GUI using gtk+
+Creating an auction app using language c . creating a GUI using gtk+